reemhd/fe-news-app/README.md

 A hosted version of the project is available here: [NC News](https://newsreactproject.netlify.app)

+Note: The API is hosted on a free-tier plan, which may result in longer initial load times as the server spins up

 This project is powered by an API backend using Node.js, Express and PostgreSQL which you can find at the following repository: [News API](https://github.com/reemhd/News-API)

 ## Features